 • Access to careers and labour market information resources via a range of media and delivery channels

-• One-to-one Career Guidance interviews providing impartial guidance from an advisor qualified to level 7 (Master’s degree level) holding the Qualification in Career Development (QCD)
+• One-to-one Career Guidance interviews providing impartial guidance from an advisor qualified to Level 6 (degree level) holding the qualification OCR Level 6 Diploma in Career Guidance and Development.

-• An individual personalised summary and Careers Action Plan with resources following the Careers Guidance meeting to take away with them
+• An individual personalised summary and Careers Action Plan with resources following the Careers Guidance meeting to take away with them.
+This document is added to Unifrog and Teams for students to view.

 • Support for decision making and deciding Post-16 options such as further education, apprenticeships or training.